KeksimOfen/Java-LK/README.md

 # Java-LK
-A repository where Java-Algorithms from the LK are stored.
+A repository where Java-Algorithms from my LK are stored.